kubevirt/application-aware-quota/README.md

 * `aaq.spec.configuration.allowApplicationAwareClusterResourceQuota` - (default = false) - allows creation and management of ClusterAppsResourceQuota.

   ***Note***: this might lead to longer scheduling time.

+* `aaq.spec.configuration.vmiCalculatorConfiguration.vmiCalcConfigName` – (optional)
+  Configures how compute resources are counted for Virtual Machine Instances managed by KubeVirt.
+  Available options are:
+    - **VmiPodUsage**: Uses pod resource requests/limits and excludes migration pods.
+    - **VirtualResources**: Uses the VM's memory and virtual CPUs directly from the VM spec.
+    - **DedicatedVirtualResources** (default): Same as VirtualResources, but adds a `/vmi` suffix to CPU and memory resource names (e.g., `cpu/vmi`) to track VM resource usage separately.

 * `aaq.spec.configuration.SidecarEvaluators` - Slice of standard Kubernetes container objects.
 Adding containers to the SidecarEvaluators includes a